About the hall

 Campion Hall houses the Jesuit academic community in the University of Oxford.
-It is a Permanent Private Hall whose members enjoy exactly the same privileges as those of other colleges.
+It is a Permanent Private Hall whose members enjoy similar privileges to those of other colleges.

 Members read for higher degrees in many disciplines.
-Campion Hall currently has four junior research fellows (JRFs), both men and women, who are non-residential.
+Campion Hall regularly has junior research fellows (JRFs), both men and women, who are non-residential.

 Accommodation and meals

 Students may apply for accommodation within the hall, although due to limited space this cannot be guaranteed for all.

 The Campion Hall library is particularly strong in theology, humanities and special collections.